ShrutiSharma-27/RECURSION/README.md

 * Basically, above expression is called as recurrence relation (recursionn in a formula).
 * Recursive tree for N=4 :
 * <img width="1027" alt="Screenshot 2023-07-17 at 1 39 13 PM" src="https://github.com/ShrutiSharma-27/RECURSION/assets/53565103/1008b319-80dc-4e5e-bfcb-18c66ecc0a61">
+* The base condition is represented by the answers we already have.
+In this case we already know that F(0) = 0 & F(1) = 1.
+This is base condition.